 It also incorporates relatively high-quality batteries with an average of 500W and motors that have up to eight speed options to choose from.

 Here is the link to visit the Neox e-bikes website.

 Although Lombardo, more or less, already has a global presence, its reputation is undoubtedly more widespread in Italy.
 It was started in 1952 when its owner Gaspare Lombardo created his first bicycle.
 It has over 1,300 stores worldwide and continues to enjoy steady growth over the years, especially after it entered the e-bike manufacturing industry.
 Presently, its main office is located at Buseto Palizzolo, Italy.

-Much like other outstanding e-bike brands out there, the Lombardo brand places great attention to detail.
+Much like other outstanding e-bike brands out there, the Lombardo brand places great attention on detail.
 It also follows a stringent step-by-step production procedure, which seals the quality of its creations.
 Lombardo also dedicates itself to eco-friendly advocacies, especially highlighted by the fact that its plants are fully powered by renewable energy.

 Lombardo e-bike models

 Most of Lombardo’s models are concentrated on off-road riding, but the brand also doesn’t take urban riding lightly.
 Indeed, it’s safe to say that its catalog is relatively balanced.
 That said, it probably has one of the largest e-bike lineups among local Italian brands.

 There’s an exhaustive list of eMTBs (both full suspension and hardtail) options to choose from.
 Similarly, you also have plenty of hybrid and road varieties to choose from, which are rivaled only by the equally myriad city models you can choose from.
 They’re so many, in fact, that we did not bother to tally them.